AnthonyPAlicea/anthonyalicea/blog/the-evaluability-gap.md

 A strategy team uses AI to build quarterly revenue forecasts.
 The outputs are polished, but the forecasts are continuously over-optimistic and no one can figure out why.

-Sitting with the stakeholders reveals another lenses: assumption decay.
+Sitting with the stakeholders reveals another lens: assumption decay.

 An *assumption decay projection* maps every input to the model, tags it with when it was last updated, and flags stale data.